libra/website/docs/reference/glossary.md

 ### Version

 * A **version** is also called “height” in blockchain literature.
-* In the Libra Blockchain, we don't have an explicit notion of a block &mdash; we only use blocks for batching and executing transactions.
+* The Libra Blockchain doesn't have an explicit notion of a block &mdash; it only uses blocks for batching and executing transactions.
 * A transaction at height 0 is the first transaction (genesis transaction), and a transaction at height 100 is the 101th transaction in the transaction store.

 ## W